 These are made up of premium quality material.

 Some customers claim that these Akron products’ floor jacks come with some missing parts.

-Since 1946, Tel-o-post has been committed to supplying the manufacturing sector, builders, DIYers, and homeowners with high-quality, safe products.
-Tel-o-Post Jack-Post has an 18,000-pound compression load range.
+Since 1946, Tel-O-post has been committed to supplying the manufacturing sector, builders, DIYers, and homeowners with high-quality, safe products.
+This Tel-o-Post jack post has an 18,000-pound compression load range.
 These jack posts are made up of high-quality, heavy-duty carbon steel.
-Tel-o-Post Jack Posts have a corrosion-resistant powder finish (exceeds ASTM-B117-85).
-Tel-o-Post Jack Posts are customizable, simple to put together, and simple to use.
-They have got double-locked for added safety.
+Tel-O-Post jack posts have a corrosion-resistant powder finish (exceeds ASTM-B117-85).
+Tel-O-Post jack posts are customizable, simple to put together, and easy to use.
+They have double locks for added safety.
 Maximum loads are attained at the relatively short extension.
 Consult a competent engineer to assess safe or permitted loads.

 These are really easy to use.

 Tel-O-Post jack posts may pose a safety hazard due to terrible design.

 Tiger Brand jack posts are strong and long-lasting.
 They’re composed of heavy-duty, premium-quality high-carbon steel.
 These are adjustable, making them simple to assemble and install.
 Floor jacks from Tiger Brand are heavy-duty.
 Tiger Brand jack posts support drooping floors, basement joists, and stairwells, among other things.
 They’re secure since they’re double-locked for further protection.
 These loor jacks can be employed as secondary support forever.